Democratic Senator Warren calls for regulations on big tech companies

-(Reuters) - Democratic Senator Elizabeth Warren, who is in the race for the 2020 nomination for U.S. President, is set to present a regulatory plan aimed at breaking up some of America's largest technology companies, including Amazon.com Inc, Alphabet Inc and Facebook Inc, she wrote in a blog medium.com/@teamwarren/heres-how-we-can-break-up-big-tech-9ad9e0da324c post on Friday.
+March 8 (Reuters) - Democratic Senator Elizabeth Warren, who is in the race for the 2020 nomination for U.S. President, is set to present a regulatory plan aimed at breaking up some of America's largest technology companies, including Amazon.com Inc , Alphabet Inc and Facebook Inc, she wrote in a blog medium.com/@teamwarren/heres-how-we-can-break-up-big-tech-9ad9e0da324c post on Friday.

 Warren, who represents Massachusetts, called for legislation that would prohibit platforms from offering a marketplace for commerce and participating in that marketplace.
 She also wanted to appoint regulators for “reversing illegal and anti-competitive tech mergers”.